OctopusDeploy/docs/CONTRIBUTING.md

 `index_configure_(2019.2,).partial.md`

-Both of these assume you adding the partials to the index file.
+Both of these assume you're adding the partials to the index file.

-You also need to the document where you are using the partial, for instance:
+You also need to add the partial to the document where you want it to appear, for instance:

 `!partial <configure>`